rnorth/blitzemp/README.markdown

     $ blitzem ssh db1               # launches an interactive SSH session to db1

-    $ blitzem reboot web            # runs a rolling reboot of the 'web' tier
+    $ blitzem reboot web            # runs a reboot of the 'web' tier

 # Limitations